HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/metal_shelf.md

 # Tips

-- The Metal Shelves in the Warehouse always spawn with three [Boxes](/obstacles/boxes) on top of them.
+- The Metal Shelves in the old Warehouse always spawn with three [Boxes](/obstacles/boxes) on top of them.
 They can be broken for loot.

 # Trivia

 - The Metal Shelf was designed by Leia

 # History
+- v0.15.0
+  - Removed from the Warehouse
 - v0.9.0
   - Added